AndersDeath/diary2/000-current.md

 # 11 März - Montag - Berlin - 538 Tag der Einwanderung - Warm Sunny

 Monday is always hard day.
 I did a lot of thingks and didn't think a lot about something.
 I did another release of holy theory, finished some tasks.
 In the morning and after work I was in supermarket.
 I finished mounting of mirror in bathroom and now it's connected directly to switcher on a wall and this is very convinient and nice.
 Also I texted to Sergey Dzeboev.
-I
+He is my ex college, we were working together in DR SMILE.